study-ORCATech-cloud/terraform-labs/AWS/LAB06-CLOUDWATCH/README.md

-# LAB06: Monitor Logs and Metrics with CloudWatch and Terraform
+# LAB06: Advanced AWS CloudWatch Monitoring and Alerting with Terraform

 ## 📝 Lab Overview

-In this lab, you'll use **Terraform** to configure **Amazon CloudWatch Logs**, **metrics**, and **alarms**.
-You'll create log groups, push data, and set alarms for automatic monitoring of system performance.
+In this comprehensive lab, you'll use **Terraform** to deploy a complete CloudWatch monitoring solution.
+You'll set up an EC2 instance with the CloudWatch agent, create log groups, configure metric filters, set up alarms, and build a custom dashboard to visualize all your monitoring data.

 ---

 ## 🎯 Objectives

+- Deploy infrastructure with built-in monitoring capabilities
+- Configure the CloudWatch agent for custom metrics collection
 - Create CloudWatch log groups and metric filters
-- Configure alarms on EC2 CPU or memory usage
+- Set up alarms for different metrics (CPU, memory, disk)
+- Create a CloudWatch dashboard for visualization
-- Test alarm conditions and trigger notifications
+- Test alarm conditions and observe notifications

 ---

 ## 🧰 Prerequisites

-- EC2 instance (standalone or part of ASG from LAB05)
+- AWS account with appropriate permissions
 - Terraform v1.3+ installed
+- AWS CLI configured with access credentials
+- SSH key pair (if you want to connect to the EC2 instance)

 ---